King-Engineer-Programmer/Netflix-Custom-Dashboard-Using-Tableau/README.md

 # Netflix-Custom-Dashboard-Using-Tableau

-In this Project I will use Tableau to create a custom dashboard that shows the analytics and data from
+In this Project, I will use Tableau to create a custom dashboard that shows the analytics and data from a Netflix Dataset

 1. Total Movies and Tv shows by years
 2. Total Movies and Tv Shows by country